PriyanshuDangi/Surr/memory-bank/implementation-plan.md

 **Actions:**
 - Add position update event to client SocketManager
 - Send player position data to server only when position, rotation, or state changes
-- Include position, rotation, and player state in updates (no velocity needed)
+- Include position, rotation, and player state in updates (no speed needed)
 - Add throttling to prevent excessive network traffic
 - Add error handling for network issues